Going back to the office means giving up lucrative WFH side hustles for many employees

 Among the things Jeane spent the extra cash on was a replacement windshield for the beige 2014 Kia Rio that she is back to commuting in.

-“It was very bittersweet coming back to work,” Jeanne reflects.
+“It was very bittersweet coming back to work,” Jeane reflects.
 “When you’re home, you can be much more unbridled about the creativity.”

 Side hustles are hot